AeloveRim/aeloverim.github.io/docs/Installation.md

 ## Wabbajack
 Installing the list is straight forward, Wabbajack will do most of the heavy lifting for you - you only have to tell it where to put stuff.
 Grab the Tahrovin from the Wabbajack UI, once its downloaded the initial stuff it needs, Wabbajack will have 2 things for you to do - fill in the installation location and the download location.

 Set the installation location to a folder on the root of a drive, something like `C:\Tahrovin`.
 Do not install it to one of the protected folders as mentioned earlier.
 The download location will have likely been filled in for you too - ensure it matches the directory you set for the installation location, or if you have multiple Skyrim VR modlists installed, use a common download folder - this will stop you from having to redownload common mods across multiple modlists.
-Note that **if your download folder is nested inside your modlist installation folder, it will be erased every time you reinstall** and you will have to download all the mods again.
+Note that **if your download folder is nested inside your modlist installation folder,** as Wabbajack does by default, **it will be erased every time you reinstall** and you will have to download all the mods again.

 Before you hit **GO**, a quick tip: